-To create a good classroom climate, we propose a group dynamic.
-In this case, the dynamic entitled "I need toilet paper!" (see Annex 1), that belongs to the "confidence" block.
+In order to create a good classroom climate, a group dynamic is proposed.
+In this first session, the dynamics of the "confidence" block is proposed, specifically the dynamic entitled "I need toilet paper!" (see Annex 1), where you will find a brief explanation and the objective of the same.